Brunch in Notting Hill: 15 of the best places for your mid morning meal

 Farm Girl

-What: If you’re looking to start your day on a healthy note, then Farm Girl is worth checking out with its colourful menu full of a rainbow of vegetables.
-Expect avocado toast, frozen banana ice cream with strawberries, and Seoul eggs with tenderstem broccoli, kimchi and feta.
+What: If you’re looking to start your day on a healthy note, then Farm Girl is worth checking out for its colourful all-day menu full of a rainbow of vegetables.
+Expect avocado toast, frozen banana ice cream with strawberries, gluten free brekkie bowls, fresh pastries, and huevos rancheros.
 But don’t worry, whilst these might be fairly good for you, they still taste like a real treat.
+Farm Girl also happens to boast one of the best gluten free brunch menus in London, thanks to a selection of pancakes including an apple and pear number with toasted cinnamon crunch.

 Where: 59a Portobello Road, W11 3DB